dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 ---

-## <span id="data-flow-binding"></span>One-way Data Flow and Two-way Data Binding
+## <span id="data-flow-binding"></span>One-Way Data Flow and Two-Way Data Binding

-With the proliferation of JavaScript frameworks and single-page applications, it's important for JS developers to understand concepts like data flow / binding, and how the tools we're using manage this.
+With the proliferation of JavaScript frameworks and Single Page Applications (SPAs), it's important for JS developers to understand concepts like data flow / binding, and how the tools we're using manage this.

-### One-way Data Flow
+### One-Way Data Flow

 An application or framework with **one-way data flow** uses the model as the single source of truth.
 [React](https://facebook.github.io/react/) is a widely recognized example of one-way data flow (or _one-way data binding_).
 Messages are sent from the UI in the form of events to signal the model to update.